erochest/bakers12/ccswg12.md

 ### Running

-Assuming that the you've successfully compiled the program or downloaded it (**TODO**) and that you've put it somewhere on your path, you can open a console window and use it like this:
+Assuming that the you've successfully [compiled the program](#compiling) or [downloaded it](#getting-the-binary) and that you've put it somewhere on your path, you can open a console window and use it like this:

     $ bakers12 -\?
     bakers12 v0.0.0, (c) Eric Rochester 2011, 2012